 The most difficult part about traveling with your baby on the mommy train is IF and WHEN they will sleep.
 Even trying to tackle the topic of baby sleep in one article is not possible.
 For this post we are going to discuss napping, sleeping, and breastfeeding.
 Specifically answering the question, "swaddle or not to swaddle?"
-So read on mama, and let's enjoy the ride to the next train stop.
+So read on mama, and let's actually enjoy the ride.

 Most every mama knows about swaddling.
 You take a birthing class, baby class, tell someone your expecting, or just turn on your phone while pregnant and BAM, "swaddle your baby!"
 But a topic seldom covered or discussed is swaddling and breastfeeding.
 Before we dive into that, here are the types of swaddles to consider and when to use them.

 Swaddle is by aden + anais.

 I call this the "Origami Swaddle" because it's the swaddle that everyone expects you to YouTube while pregnant and figure out immediately after birth.
 FYI- the hospital blankets are designed in a way that make it MUCH easier for nurses to swaddle.
 Do not be upset if you receive a swaddle from your registry only to feel like a failure for not instantly knowing how to tuck and fold.
 This brand makes super soft organic swaddle blankets that are perfect for newborns.
 But, my advice is to skip it all together if your baby is over 9 pounds, see below for why.